How it started

 On a day to day basis it means people can manage their daily schedule to what works for them.
 One that makes work efficient and life enjoyable.
 Some people like to sleep in and work all night, others are early risers.
 Others need a longer break in the middle of the day to pick up kids from school, walk the dog or buy groceries.
 So on a day to day basis there’s clearly a lot of benefits for team members.

 In the longer term, amazing opportunities open up.
-You can live anywhere in the world and we can ensure team members are located close to customers.
+By offering remote and hybrid ways of working, we can ensure team members are located close to customers.
 Someone with a family perhaps dreams of moving to an idyllic countryside away from all the buzz and noise of the city.
 Someone else may spend half the year by the beach in a warm country and the other half in a skiing resort in the mountains.

 We have a lot of team members that have lived in several different countries during their time at Planhat.
 Not once did we feel that work should limit your options to create the life you want, wherever it may be in the world.